Scheduler

 import { ScheduleMonitor } from '@beeblock/svelar/scheduler/ScheduleMonitor';

-// Configure once with your scheduler instance
+// Configure once with your scheduler instance.

 ScheduleMonitor.configure(scheduler);